graphile/worker/README.md

 A task executor is a simple async JS function which receives as input the job payload and a collection of helpers.
 It does the work and then returns.
-If it returns then the job is deemed a success and is deleted from the queue.
+If it returns then the job is deemed a success and is deleted from the queue (unless this is a "batch job").
 If it throws an error then the job is deemed a failure and the task is rescheduled using an exponential-backoff algorithm.

 **IMPORTANT**: your jobs should wait for all asynchronous work to be completed before returning, otherwise we might mistakenly think they were successful.